-The Sanctuary of Tao is an online community and center for Taoist resources, perspectives, and practices.
+The Sanctuary of Tao is an online center and community, based out of Phoenix, Arizona, and Minneapolis, Minnesota, that offers Taoist resources, perspectives, and practices.
 Much of what we offer here is from the work of author, translator, and Tai Chi master Stuart Alve Olson and what he learned from his teacher Master T.T.
 Liang and other teachers.

-Whether you are interested in Taoist philosophy, meditation, Qigong, Tai Chi, or Internal Alchemy, we are here to help you develop a practice that you can do at home in your own time, supporting you to discover your Way.
+Whether you are interested in Taoist philosophy, meditation, Qigong, Tai Chi, or Internal Alchemy, we are here to help you develop a practice that you can do at home on your schedule, supporting you to discover your Way to health, well-being, and spiritual awakening.

 A Personal Path